jf647/btrfs-snap/README.md

 * -r makes the snapshot readonly (requires btrfs-tools v0.20)
 * -c generates more compatible snapshot names
      (ie. no colons that confuse SAMBA/Window$ clients)
+* -p redefines the prefix to be used as postfix
 * -d dir places the snapshot in dir, relative to the mountpoint
 * -b basedir places the snapshot in basedir with a directory structure that mimics the mountpoint
 * -B basedir places the snapshots in basedir with NO additional subdirectory structure
-* -t time creates only a snapshot if the newest already existing snapshot is older than 'time' seconds.
+* -t/-T time creates only a snapshot if the newest already existing snapshot is older than 'time' seconds.

 Without -b, -B, or -d, snapshots are placed in a directory called .snapshot at the top of the mountpoint.